Stuart Forster provides tips on how to photograph the northern lights.

-Specialist operators, such as Aurora Zone, tailor tours to photographers.
+Search and you’ll find northern lights holidays.
+Operators, such as Aurora Zone, tailor specialist northern lights tours to photographers.
 That means you’ll be transported to locations with attractive foregrounds and have the expertise of an experienced photographer at your disposal.
 That’s handy if you have questions regarding techniques.

 You’re far likelier to see the northern lights away from urban areas, as light pollution brightens the sky above towns and cities.
-If you’re staying in Reykjavik, Iceland’s capital, you can book onto tour that take you outside of the city.
-Grundarfjörður, on the Snaefellenses peninsula is a popular location for photographing the aurora borealis due to the presence of a mountain, Kirkjufell, and pool beneath a waterfall that can make for an interesting foreground.
+If you’re staying in Reykjavik, Iceland’s capital, you can book onto a northern lights tour that takes you outside of the city.
+Grundarfjörður, on the Snaefellenses peninsula is a popular location for photographing the aurora borealis due to the presence of the Kirkjufel mountain.
+It can help make compositions interesting.
+Grundarfjörður also has a pool, beneath a waterfall, that can make for an interesting foreground.

-The best time of year to view the northern lights
+The best time of year to see the northern lights

 People living in northerly climes say that the best time of year for viewing the northern lights is between October and April, due to the darkness of the sky.
 Solar winds can occur throughout the year but during summertime northern nights are short and, at higher altitudes, near non-existent, negating opportunities to see the aurora dance.
 They tend to be most frequently spotted on cold nights, free from cloud cover.

 Useful apps for viewing the northern lights